BioBoost/csharp_practical/README.md

 4. To make sure all is well, you can always issue the command `git status`, even in between other commands.

 You can also navigate to your GitHub page of this repo and check if all went well.

+Make it a habit of committing regularly.
+At least after solving each assignment.

 ## Pulling the Latest Updates